-Anthony J. Nocella II, Ph.D., award-winning author, community organizer, and educator is a Visiting Professor in the School of Education at Hamline University and Senior Fellow of the Dispute Resolution Institute at the Hamline Law School.
-He is the Executive Director of the Institute for Critical Animal Studies and Co-Director of Save the Kids, and co-founder and Editor of the Peace Studies Journal.
+Anthony J. Nocella II, Ph.D., award-winning author, community organizer, and professor is a Senior Fellow of the Dispute Resolution Institute at the Hamline Law School, Hamline University.
+He is the Executive Director of the Institute for Critical Animal Studies, Co-Director of Save the Kids, and co-founder and Editor of the Peace Studies Journal.

 He received his doctorate in Social Science (the first interdisciplinary doctorate degree in the U.S.) from the Maxwell School of Citizenship and Public Affairs and a masters in education from the School of Education, both at Syracuse University.
 Also from Syracuse University, he received a graduate certificate in international conflict management and another in women’s studies.
 His degrees from Syracuse University were funded as a scholar and fellow from the Program for the Advancement of Research on Conflict and Collaboration (PARCC), one of the first programs in the world dedicated to peace and conflict studies.
 He also received a graduate certificate in mediation and a masters in Peacemaking and Conflict Studies from Fresno Pacific University (one of the first programs offering education and research in restorative justice) and his undergraduate degree in political science with a concentration in pre-law and public administration from University of St. Thomas.